GoudetOlivier/CGNN/README.md

 pandas

 ### In order to run the CGNN and launch the experiments:
 1) First install the CGNN package.
-Enter in the CGNN repertory.
+Enter in the code directory.
 Run the command line "python setup.py install develop --user"

 2) Launch the example python script for pairwise inference: "python run_GNN_pairwise_inference.py"